weidengeist/Willowbot/README.md

   }
 }
 ```
-Besides a level definition, this command uses the regular expression `.*` to match *any* character (`.`) occuring 0 or more (`*`) times posted by a new user.
+Besides a level definition, this command uses the regular expression `.*` to match messages containing *any* character (`.`) occuring 0 or more (`*`) times.
 We will have a closer look at such asterisk patterns and how to use them efficiently in the following section.

 ### 3.5 Placeholder variables